Welsh Rarebit is the ultimate cheese on toast, a rich sauce with English mustard and Worcestershire sauce, grilled until golden and bubbly.

 Two ingredients that form the base of many British "devilled" recipes, I have both in my devilled mackerel fillets and devilled mushrooms on toast recipes.

-I usually round mine out with a fried egg and turn it into buck or golden rarebit.
+I usually round mine out with a fried egg and turn it into a buck or golden rarebit.

 Frequently Asked Questions